urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 (+ 1 2 3)
 ```

 Lisp uses prefix notation, where the operator comes before the operands, and parentheses are used to group expressions.
-The S-expression is evaluated from left to right, with the operator being applied to its arguments.
+The S-expression is evaluated from left to right (in most Lisps save Scheme), with the operator being applied to its arguments.

 Operators in Lisp operate on values of different basic types.
 Lisp dialects vary in their particular base types, but typically include numbers, strings, booleans, and so forth.
 The core data type is the list, of course (LISP is for LISt Processing).
 Since Lisp biases towards list processing, many operators are comfortable receiving an arbitrary number of values as inputs, as in the code sample above.

-In Lisp, [`cons`](https://en.wikipedia.org/wiki/Cons) describes the procedure to construct a pair of pointers to objects.
+In Lisp, [`cons`](https://en.wikipedia.org/wiki/Cons) describes the procedure to construct a pair of objects.
 This seemingly modest capability is fundamental to how Lisp builds lists—and since everything is a list, `cons` has consequences.
-One fundamental convention is the `cons` cell, which consists of pointers to two other Lisp objects and is how lists are actually constructed.
+One fundamental convention is the `cons` cell, which consists of two other Lisp objects and is how lists are actually constructed.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/Cons-cells.svg/450px-Cons-cells.svg.png)